Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 I mentioned above that the number of cats and the kindness of the locals were two things that stood out for us in Istanbul.

-Starting with the cats, they were EVERYWHERE!
-I’ve never been to a city with so many cats before in my life.
 And since our kids are cat lovers (we had recently shipped our own cat across the world ahead of us, as we were in the midst of moving from Taiwan to Canada), they couldn’t get enough of the cats.
 We even bought them special cat teasers to play with the cats so they wouldn’t use sticks they found on the street.

 Countless businesses in Istanbul have resident cats or place feeders and even cathouses out on the street for strays.
 Many small parks that we saw also had multiple cathouses for the street cats, and it seemed like there were always piles of cat food and scraps left out by locals.